Brunodkali/Brunodkali/README.md

 ## Hi there, my name is Bruno Duarte 👋

 About me
-> I am a Front-End Developer, computer network technician and lover and enthusiast of new technologies.
+> I am a Front End Developer, UX/UI Design novice, computer network technician and lover and enthusiast of new technologies.

 ##